galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 >
 >
 > From this module, you will obtain a 'tabular' file (meaning a tabulation-separated text file) with a first column of identifiers and a second column called *class* which is empty for the moment (only '.' for each sample).
-You can download this file using the
+You can now download this file by clicking on the {% icon galaxy-save %}.
-***y a-t-il une icone disquette prevue dans les GTN ??*** icon.
 >
 {: .tip}